Section 1 --- Name

-2.12 The President will regularly check the BSA mailbox in the Multicultural Student Development Office and in the Club Hub Office.
+2.12 The President will regularly check the BSA mailbox in the Intercultural Student Affairs office and in the Club Hub Office.

 2.13 The President will delegate relevant responsibilities to other board members as needed.

-2.14 The President will be responsible for reserving a room at the end of spring and fall semester for meetings.
+2.14 The President will be responsible for reserving a room at the end of the spring and fall semesters for meetings.

 3.1 The Vice-President of the BSA Executive Board must hold at least sophomore status and maintain a semesterly grade point average of 2.5.
 That person will be voted on by general members.
 However, if need be, the executive board has the right to suspend this rule with the approval of the Advisor(s).

-3.2 The Vice-President will assume the responsibilities of President in the President’s absence.
+3.2 The Vice-President will assume the responsibilities of the President in the President’s absence.